saigontechnology/rn-base-component/src/components/Typography/README.md

 ### Common Issues

-**Text not displaying with correct variant**
+**Text not showing theme styles**

+- Ensure the component is wrapped in a theme provider
-- Check that the variant prop is spelled correctly
+- Check that theme configuration is properly applied
-- Verify the variant exists in `typographyVariantStyles`
+- Verify variant name is spelled correctly

-**Custom colors not applying**
+**Custom styles not applying**

+- Check style object syntax and properties
+- Ensure custom styles don't conflict with variant styles
+- Use array syntax for multiple style objects

+**Accessibility warnings**

+- Provide appropriate accessibility roles for headings
+- Use semantic variants for their intended purpose
-- Ensure the color prop is a valid color string
+- Ensure color contrast meets accessibility standards
-- Check if parent styles are overriding the color

-**Line height issues**

-- Default line heights are optimized for readability
-- Adjust line height in style prop if needed for specific layouts

-**Font weight not showing**

-- Some platforms may not support all font weights
-- Ensure the font family supports the specified weight
+**Performance issues with large text blocks**

+- Consider using React Native's Text component directly for very large texts
+- Use `numberOfLines` prop to limit rendering for long content
+- Implement virtualization for very long lists of text content